 - Zen Shiatsu, Meridian extensions & associations

-- Completing our study of acupuncture points
+- Completing our study of Acupressure points

 - Recommendations (a more detailed look at diet, exercise and lifestyle)